-The museum’s bird collection (more than 178,000 specimens) is the third-largest university-based collection in the world (behind Harvard and Berkeley).
+The museum’s bird collection (more than 190,000 specimens) is the third-largest university-based collection in the world (behind Harvard and the University of Michigan).

-The museum’s holdings of birds from Peru, Bolivia, the West Indies, and the Southeastern United States are the largest in the world, and the collection is among the 5-10 largest in the world from Mexico, Guatemala, Belize, Honduras, Costa Rica, Panama, and Argentina.
-The collection contains 140,000 skins, 22,000 complete skeletons, 8,000 fluid-preserved specimens, 12,000 stomach-content samples, and thousands of tape-recordings of bird vocalizations.
+The museum’s holdings of birds from Peru, Bolivia, the West Indies, and the Southeastern United States are the largest in the world, and the collection is among the largest in the world from Borneo, Mexico, Guatemala, Belize, Honduras, Costa Rica, Panama, and Argentina.
+The collection contains 160,000 skins, 22,000 complete skeletons, 8,000 fluid-preserved specimens, and 12,000 stomach-content samples.

 LSU ornithologists are the world’s experts on birds from several Latin American regions, including Peru and Bolivia, which together contain more species of birds than any other similar-sized region in the world.
 LSU is the only university museum in the world that has conducted ornithological field research in South America every year since 1962.

 View the LSUMNS Bird Collection Google Scholar Citation page.